Hanami Dango is enjoyed during cherry blossom viewing in Japan. These three-color rice balls (Sanshoku Dango) is a popular treat in spring!

 3. Yomogi (Mugwort) or Substitute

 Traditionally yomogi (mugwort) grass is used for green color mochi.
 However, it’s probably hard to get yomogi if you live outside of Japan.
-My local grocery store sells one brand (left product in above picture), but I used the right one that my friend sent me from Japan since it has nice dark green color.
+My local grocery store sells one brand (left product in above picture), but I used the right one that my friend sent me from Japan since it has a nice dark green color.
 You can substitute yomogi with matcha green tea powder instead.

 Why Pink, White, and Green Dango in that Order?